Partner Organisation Links

 Activities and personal development for boys from age four to eighteen years.

-Find out more about 59th Birmingham Boys’ Brigade based at Quinton Methodist Church here.
+Find out more about Brigade based at Quinton Methodist Church on the 59th Birmingham Boys’ Brigade page.

-More information about the Boys' Brigade UK & Ireland can be found here.
+More information about the national organisation can be found on the Boys’ Brigade UK & Ireland website.

 Activities and personal development for girls from age four to eighteen years.

-Find out more about 40th Birmingham Girls’ Brigade based at Quinton Methodist Church here.
+Find out more about the Brigade based at Quinton Methodist Church on the 40th Birmingham Girls’ Brigade page.

-More information about the Girls' Brigade England & Wales can be found here.
+More information about the national organisation can be found on the Girls’ Brigade England & Wales website.